virginia-d90/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are server side and tokens are client side

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+it hashes the password

 3. How are unit tests different from integration and end-to-end testing.

+they test individual functions

 4. How _Test Driven Development_ changes the way we write applications and tests.

+In TDD you write the test first and implement code after.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.